gscano/buffer_handle/README.md

   return (Config == config::static_ && Action == action::prepare)
       || (Config == config::dynamic && Action != action::size);
 }

+template<bool UsePreviousLength, char Pad, typename Size>
+void pad_left(char * begin, char * end, Size max_length, Size & previous_length);

+template<bool UsePreviousLength, char Pad, typename Size>
+void pad_right(char * begin, char * end, Size max_length, Size & previous_length);
 ```

+* `pad_left` and `pad_right` could be used to fill the left, respectively right, side of a buffer.
+For `pad_left`, the content to pad is between `begin` and `end` while for `pad_right` it is between `end` and `begin + max_length`.
+If `UsePreviousLength` is false then the `memset` will happen on these regions.
+However, if it is true, the `previous_length` argument will be compared to the current length.
+Then, if the previous length is smaller than the current length, no `memset` is required since the new content entirely overwrites the previous content.
+On the other hand, if the previous length is strictly bigger than the current length, the differential region between the previous and the actual content is reset by `memset`.

 ## Tests